Table of contents:

 - Identify the root cause by conducting a pulse survey:

 Employee retention plans can be a success if companies work on employee engagement which starts with listening and understanding your employees.
-If conducted accurately, surveys can help you understand the factors that could be driving higher resignation rates.
+If conducted accurately, surveys can help you understand the factors that could be the reason behind low employee retention rates.
 The results will help leaders draw actionable insights about the areas employees show the most resistance.
 Although it’s not possible to resolve every pain point quickly, steps like these will be sufficient enough to bring alterations in the deciding parameters of an employee as they choose to leave or stay.

 - Develop tailored employee retention programs:

-After you have drawn a conclusion from your employee engagement survey, you’ll be able to lay down the root causes of employee attrition at your organization.
-The most ideal step to cater to the different needs of each employee would be to create highly customized programs aimed at improving their workplace struggles for them.
+After you have drawn a conclusion from your employee engagement survey, you’ll be able to lay down the root causes of low employee retention at your organization.
+The most ideal step to employee retention would be to cater to the different needs of each employee by creating highly customized programs aimed at improving their workplace struggles for them.
 For example, if your survey shows that people of color are resigning at a higher rate, their feedback report might show a lack of inclusion or racism as a red flag.
 Creating a DEI-focused approach to cater to this problem could curb attrition.

 - Allow flexible work arrangements: